pigatron-industries/pigatron-industries.github.io/_posts/2022-02-27-Three-Body-Simulation.md

 $$\vec{p}_{1} = \vec{p}_{0}+\vec{v} \delta t$$

 There are more accurate methods such as the Runge-Kutta method, but this is also more complicated and would require us to apply Newton's equation multiple times for each sample.
+Since the code is designed to run on a microcontroller, we are trading speed for accuracy.

 ## The code